How to make a Galaxy Painting

 - A paintbrush

-- A canvas/piece of card/other surface
+- A canvas/piece of card or paper

-- A toothbrush/stiff paint brush
+- A toothbrush/stiff paint brush (for flicking/spraying the white paint)

 If you look at an image of a galaxy you’ll notice different colours and tones, blending into each other.
 Where there is light you’ll see some pinks, purples and light blues.
 Where it is darker you’ll see some dark blues and black.
 The colours change smoothly into other colours and this is what we want to create in our painting too.
 I find the best way to get this gradual colour change is by dabbing the colour on with a sponge.
 Normal washing up sponges are fine to use, but as they are usually rectangular you may find it easier to cut off the corners so it’s more of a circular shape, in case you accidentally get any straight lines of colour from the edges of the sponge.
 I usually use the same sponge for the whole painting and just try to keep the lighter and darker colours on separate parts of the sponge, although it doesn’t matter too much – I find the mixture of colours on the sponge can sometimes help to create the colour blend as it the colour often mixes on the sponge before you have even applied it to your chosen surface.